ravinpoudel/writingpythonpackage_withGuideMaker/README.md

 ```

 ## MANIFEST.in
 When building a source distribution for your package, by default only a minimal set of files are included.
 You may find yourself wanting to include extra files in the source distribution, such as an authors/contributors file, a docs/ directory, or a directory of data files used for testing purposes.
 There may even be extra files that you need to include; for example, if your setup.py computes your project’s long_description by reading from both a README and a changelog file, you’ll need to include both those files in the sdist so that people that build or install from the sdist get the correct results.

-Let's look more into another file `MANIFEST.in`
+Let's look more into `MANIFEST.in`

 ```
 include versioneer.py